 Saving Money on Pork & Mushroom Ragu:

-What you’re going to nap your Pork & Mushroom Ragu is going to reflect in the cost of your meal.
+What you’re going to nap your Pork & Mushroom Ragu over is going to reflect in the cost of your meal.
 I’m up Nord (Twin Cities) so we’re lucky to find any grits, but if you live in an area where they’re more common, watch for sales.
 And freeze them for three days when you bring them into the house; do that with any flour or corn-based product and you’ll find you’ll cut back on the possibility that there might be any peskies to deal with later.

 You have a whole range of options when you put polenta on the table, from pricey imported to the refrigerated tubes, but my go-to is to simply make my polenta with cornmeal.
 If you use potatoes, buy them in the larger bags and store them in a cool, dark place away from onions.
 Noodles of all types go on sale regularly, so watch for sales and stock up.
 Rice is going to be your most cost-effective option, but not top on my list, personally, for this recipe.